Call us on 138 338

 How much does a dental implant cost?

 The cost of dental implants will vary depending on your particular situation and the specific requirements of your tooth or teeth.
+High quality dental implants, such as those made from premium materials like titanium, can influence the cost, often justifying higher pricing for the components involved.
 As a rough guide, the cost of a single dental implant will generally range from around $4,500 to $8,500.

 Your dentist will be able to discuss the dental implant procedure with you in detail, including information on costs and alternative options to implants.